 Our SunPower reviews wouldn’t be complete without a discussion of how much SunPower solar panels cost.
 As you might expect, if you want to invest in the highest-quality solar panels available, you’ll end up paying a higher sticker price as a result.

 However, the price of SunPower solar panels might not be as high as you think.
-We reviewed quotes offered on the EnergySage Solar Marketplace that included SunPower solar panels and found that these systems were priced between $3.65/Watt and $4.55/Watt.
-By comparison, the median price on the Marketplace during the same time period was $3.50/W – SunPower systems were pricier, but not by an astronomical amount.
+We reviewed quotes offered on the EnergySage Solar Marketplace that included SunPower solar panels and found that these systems were priced between $2.99/Watt and $3.73/Watt.
+By comparison, the average price on the Marketplace during the same time period was $3.05/W – SunPower systems were pricier, but not by an astronomical amount.

 SunPower solar panels compared to competitors